dejanu/az104/README.md

 * Roles:
   - Reader: view all the resources but does not allow you to make any changes
-  - Contributor: allows you to manage all the resource
+  - Contributor: allows you to create.update/modify resources
-  - Billing reader: read access only to billing data
-  - Tag Contributor: manage entity tags without providing access to the entities themselves
+  - Administrator/Owner: assign/enable stuff e.g policy

 ---